CompNet/FoppaInit/README.md

 1. Install the [`python` language](https://www.python.org)
 2. Download this project from GitHub and unzip.
 3. Install CUDA (https://developer.nvidia.com/cuda-downloads)
-4. Execute `install.py` to install some of the required packages (see also the *Dependencies* Section).
+4. Execute `pip install -r requirements.txt` to install some of the required packages (see also the *Dependencies* Section).

 Package `blazingsql` requires a specific installation: